x

 JUNE 2 MASS SHOOTING

-Akron police are still working to solve the mass shooting where nearly 30 people were hurt -- including one death -- which happened in the overnight hours in the area of Kelly and 8th avenues.
+Akron police are still working to solve the mass shooting where nearly 30 people were hurt -- including one death -- which happened in the overnight hours in the area of Kelly and 8th Avenues.

-“We have continued to receive tips on the shooting and detectives continue to follow up on each and every tip that we receive," Chief Harding said.
+“We have continued to receive tips on the shooting and detectives continue to follow up on each and every tip that we receive," Harding said.
 "Since our last update, detectives have worked in excess of an additional 400 hours on this case.
 We continue to ask anyone with information to please come forward.
 You can remain anonymous.”

-Chief Harding said that one detective continues to work exclusively on this case in coordination with partner agencies like the FBI, U.S. Marshals, BCI and the Summit County Sheriff's Office.
+Harding said that one detective continues to work exclusively on this case in coordination with partner agencies like the FBI, U.S. Marshals, BCI and the Summit County Sheriff's Office.

 To date, no suspects have been arrested.